seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 A run that reaches this stage with a green gate has its levels for the rest of the run whatever else happens; a run that reaches it with a red gate has none and cannot acquire them later.
 Nothing after this step re-prices anything.

+**The screen runs BEFORE the catalyst hunt, not after it.** It produces the names worth asking about, so hunting first spends searches choosing what to search for.
+The stage order is otherwise unchanged and the freeze still precedes both.

 **5 · Catalysts.** Primary source only — protocol, exchange, foundation, regulator.
 Repetition across aggregators is not confirmation and the same host twice is one